We’re less than a month away! Join us at the 2024 Human Firewall Conference on November 14-15. Spaces are filling up, reserve your free spot now.

 Facial recognition of woman with biometric authentication

-Human Risk Management, Cyber Security Threats
+Human Risk Management, Cyberthreats

 How to spot a deepfake